Jingkang50/OpenPSG/README.md

 # thus any local modifications made to the code will take effect without reinstallation.
 ```

-[Datasets]() and [pretrained models](https://entuedu-my.sharepoint.com/:f:/g/personal/jingkang001_e_ntu_edu_sg/ErQ4stbMxp1NqP8MF8YPFG8BG-mt5geOrrJfAkeitjzASw?e=9taAaU) are provided.
+[Datasets](https://www.cvmart.net/race/10349/dataset) and [pretrained models](https://entuedu-my.sharepoint.com/:f:/g/personal/jingkang001_e_ntu_edu_sg/ErQ4stbMxp1NqP8MF8YPFG8BG-mt5geOrrJfAkeitjzASw?e=9taAaU) are provided.
 Please unzip the files if necessary.

-**Before October 2021, we only release part of the PSG data for competition, where part of the test set annotations are wiped out.
-Users should change the `json` filename in [`psg.py`](https://github.com/Jingkang50/OpenPSG/blob/d66dfa70429001ad80c2a8984be9d86a9da703bc/configs/_base_/datasets/psg.py#L3) to a correct filename for training or submission.**
+**Before October 2022, we only release part of the PSG data for competition, where part of the test set annotations are wiped out.
+Users should change the `json` filename in [`psg.py` (Line 4-5)](https://github.com/Jingkang50/OpenPSG/blob/d66dfa70429001ad80c2a8984be9d86a9da703bc/configs/_base_/datasets/psg.py#L4) to a correct filename for training or submission.**

 **For the PSG competition, we provide `psg_train_val.json` (45697 training data + 1000 validation data with GT).
-Participant should use `psg_val_test.json` (1000 validation data with GT + 1177 test data without GT) to submit.**
+Participant should use `psg_val_test.json` (1000 validation data with GT + 1177 test data without GT) to submit.
+Example submit script is [here](https://github.com/Jingkang50/OpenPSG/blob/main/scripts/imp/submit_panoptic_fpn_r50_sgdet.sh).
+You can use [`grade.sh`](https://github.com/Jingkang50/OpenPSG/blob/main/scripts/grade.sh) to simulate the competition's grading mechanism locally.**

 Our codebase accesses the datasets from `./data/` and pretrained models from `./work_dirs/checkpoints/` by default.